philobyte/DX-AmmoMod/README.md

 ## Installation

 You will need a largely unmodded vanilla GOTY version of the game (**v1.112fm**).
-This is to say: I would expect graphical enhancement mods to be fully compatible as long as they don't come with their own version of a *'DeusEx.u'* file.
+This is to say: I would expect graphical enhancement mods to be fully compatible as long as they don't come with their own version of a *"DeusEx.u"* file.
 But I have not run any tests.
 In case of doubt, make a backup of your complete *Deus Ex* directory before applying changes.

 - Download the **"DeusEx.u"** file from the *System* folder in the above repository, or use [this direct link](https://github.com/philobyte/DX-AmmoMod/raw/master/System/DeusEx.u).

-- Go to the *..\System* subfolder of your Deus Ex installation and rename the file "DeusEx.u" to "DeusEx.u.old".
+- Go to the *..\System* subfolder of your Deus Ex installation and rename the file `DeusEx.u` to `DeusEx.u.old`.

 - Then copy over the "DeusEx.u" file downloaded from here.